 Approvals for late drop request petitions are intended to provide relief from one academic course per semester, and are ordinarily only considered when a term is in progress.
 Requests for late course drops as a way to remove an undesirable grade from the transcript will not be considered.

-If you are considering pursuing a late drop, we encourage you to talk with your Student Life Dean and with your professor prior to submitting your petition if at all possible.
+If you are considering pursuing a late drop, we encourage you to talk with your Class Dean and with your professor prior to submitting your petition if at all possible.
 Both can help you to determine if there are any other options that exist for you other than dropping the course.
-Your Student Life Dean can also give you some sense of the likelihood that your petition will be granted, and can help you plan accordingly.
+Your Class Dean can also give you some sense of the likelihood that your petition will be granted, and can help you plan accordingly.
 International students please consult with ISSS before submitting your petition.

 Students who are petitioning for late drops of classes which they never actually attended (generally defined as having not attended after the first week) should have the course professor and advisor (just the professor for seniors) send a brief note to firstname.lastname@example.org confirming the last day of attendance in the class.
 There will be a $50 charge for this late drop.